Connect with others who understand.

 • Lack of appetite

-Compared to other subtypes of breast cancer, TNBC is more likely to spread to other organs than to bones.
-However, there is still a risk.
-The study done in Taiwan found that, in about 23 percent of study subjects, the cancer spread to the bone first.
-This led to a median survival of 16.3 months (ranging from 11.7 to 20.8 months).
-Bone metastasis does occur in TNBC and may decrease a person’s chance of survival.
+Compared to other subtypes of breast cancer, TNBC is more likely to spread to other organs like the liver or lungs than to the bones.
+However, bone metastasis can still happen and affect a person’s chance of survival.
+In the Taiwan study, cancer spread to the bone first in about 23 percent of participants.
+For these people, median survival was 16.3 months (ranging from 11.7 to 20.8 months).

 Lung and Pleural Metastases

 The lungs are another common site of metastasis.
-Moreover, cancer may spread to the pleura, which is a sheet of tissue that wraps around the lungs.
-Lung and pleural metastases often occur together.
-When this happen, it may cause symptoms such as:
+TNBC may spread to the pleura — the thin layer of tissue that surrounds the lungs.
+Lung and pleural metastases often occur together, causing symptoms such as:

 • Frequent coughing